-Since then 'tis centuries, and yet each / feels shorter than the day
+Since then 'tis centuries, and yet each / feels shorter than the day The word "feels" stresses a sense of timelessness which includes the reader and the persona.

-- The first half of the poem is detailed with events pertaining to daylight: We passed the School, where Children strove At Recess-in the Ring- - The second half is dark due to the sunset, cold and damp, nighttime: Dew grew quivering and chill-
+• The first half of the poem is detailed with events pertaining to daylight: We passed the School, where Children strove

+At Recess-in the Ring-

+• The second half is dark due to the sunset, cold and damp, nighttime: Dew grew quivering and chill-

-#241 ("I Like a Look of Agony")
+#241 ("I Like a Look of Agony") / p 2567

-This poem is a good example how in Dickinson's work

-the extensive use of the dash is prevalent.
+This poem is a good example how in Dickinson's work the extensive use of the dash is prevalent.